Berlin Tempelhof Airport: ABB Formula E Berlin ePrix

-The ABB Formula E used variations of the Tempelhof Airport Street Circuit for the Berlin ePrix in 2015 and from 2017 to 2026.In 2020 due to COVID-19, there were held 6 rounds on the circuit with rounds 1 and 2 going on the reverse layout and rounds 5 and 6 having the extended layout for the first time.
+The ABB Formula E used variations of the Tempelhof Airport Street Circuit for the Berlin ePrix in 2015 and from 2017 to 2026.
+In 2020, due to COVID-19, six rounds were held on the circuit, with rounds 1 and 2 going on the reverse layout and rounds 5 and 6 having the extended layout for the first time.

 Public park

 In August 2009, Berlin city officials announced that the Tempelhof outfields would be opened in May 2010 as a city park.
 The city planned to spend an estimated €60 million on developing the park from 2010 to 2017.
 On the weekend of 8/9 May 2010, the outfield was festively opened as Berlin's largest public park named "Tempelhofer Feld".
 More than 200,000 Berliners visited the park to enjoy its wide open spaces for recreation ranging from biking and skating to baseball and flying kites.

 The opening ceremonies were slightly marred by some protesters unhappy about the fence that closed off the park during the night.

 Entrance is free with park hours being from 6/7/7.30 a.m., depending on the season, until sunset.
 The grounds are maintained by Grün Berlin, a company that also looks after several other gated parks in Berlin.
 About 80% of the former airfield is an important habitat for several redlisted birds, plants and insects.
 Usage of the park is seasonally restricted to limit disturbance of Eurasian skylark breeding grounds.

 In 2013, the Senate of Berlin introduced a plan to open the outer zones of the Tempelhof fields for construction of apartment and commercial buildings, and a new Berlin Central and Regional Library.
 An area of 230 ha was to remain a park, but was planned to be landscaped with a rain water reservoir, a 60-meter artificial boulder, groves and other new features.
 Landscaping was supposed to begin in 2013 and be completed in time for Germany's world horticultural exhibition IGA that was to be hosted in the park in 2017.

 In a 2014 Referendum, Berlin's citizens decided to preserve the entire space of the park and prohibit any kind of development by law, thus putting an end to both construction and landscaping plans.